GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 3. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
 You will need the endpoint and one of the keys from this page to manage access from your code later on.

-## Custom Form Case: Hero Limited
+## Case: Automating Hero Limited's data entry process

-Suppose the company Hero Limited asks you to automate the their data entry process.
-Currently an employee at Hero Limited manually reads each invoice and enters its data it into a database.
-You want to build a model that will use a machine learning model to read an invoice and produce structured data that can be used to automatically update a database.
+Suppose the company Hero Limited asks you to automate their data entry process.
+Currently an employee at Hero Limited manually reads a purchase order and enters its data into a database.
+You want to build a model that will use a machine learning model to read the form and produce structured data that can be used to automatically update a database.

 You will use Form Recognizer to train and test custom form recognition models.
 First you'll train a model **without** labeled sample forms, then train a model **with** labeled sample forms.

 Overview of next steps:
 - Gather and upload training documents to an Azure Storage Blob
-- Create a Form Recognizer resource, taking note of its keys and endpoint
 - Configure our environment variables
 - Run a program to train a model without labels
 - Run a program to test the model trained without labels